-Imagine yourself to be the teacher of a classroom of young, elementary school students.
-Maybe, some of you are that teacher.
-The children in your class are bright, beautiful, inquisitive, and growing up to be everything their parents hoped for.
+Imagine yourself to the teacher of a classroom of young, elementary school students.
+Maybe, some of you that teacher.
+The children in your class are bright, beautiful, inquisitive, and growing up to everything their parents hoped for.
 But, you notice a distinct delay in the reading ability of a few students.
 What do YOU do?

 Well, what do you do?
 There are some who might adopt a “wait and see” attitude.
 Others might think it best to inform the school support staff, as they’re exposed to the newest training and tools, right?
 Still, some teachers might not really know if they need to do anything at all.
 Who is making the right choices?

 Unfortunately, there isn’t a magic answer and not one avenue is right for ALL children, as they all unique and learn differently.
 However, I can offer some insight as to why we should avoid the “wait and see” attitude, or at least critique it harshly.

 Studies have shown that the earlier reading difficulties assessed, the more successful that reader will in the future.
 Take, for instance, a study done at the Bethel School District in Eugene, OR.
 Although the school has a low socioeconomic status with a high mobility rate of students, the practical application of a new reading initiative brought their level of non-reading first graders from 15% down to 2%!
 A nearly unheard of, unbelievable improvement.